greenbone/openvas-scanner/INSTALL.md

    your NVT collection will be empty.
 It is recommended that you synchronize with an NVT feed service before starting openvas for the first time.

-   Simply execute the following command to retrieve the initial NVT collection:
+   Simply follow the instructions at https://github.com/greenbone/greenbone-feed-sync/#installation and run the listed command below to retrieve the initial NVT collection:

-       greenbone-nvt-sync

-   This tool will use the Greenbone Security Feed in case a Greenbone subscription key is present.
-Else, the Community Feed will be used.
+       greenbone-feed-sync --type nvt

    Please note that you will need the `rsync` tool for a successful synchronization.